disnajose/resumate/README.md

 Many people struggle to make a good resume.
 They may miss important details or use the wrong format.
 Without feedback, they don’t know how to improve.
 A tool is needed to check resumes, give a score, and suggest better ways to improve them

 ### The Solution
 ResuMate makes resume building easy and fun!
-Just upload your resume, and it will check your skills, experience, and format in seconds.
+Just upload your resume, and it will check your skills, experience in seconds.analyze latest skills .
 You’ll get a score and simple tips to make your resume better.

 With ResuMate, you can:
 ✅ Get quick feedback on your resume.